 Lights on the Neuse

 Take a 30-minute tractor-drawn hayride through a light display and winter wonderland complete with holiday music at the Lights on the Neuse on Boyette Family Farms in Clayton, about 17 miles (27 kilometers) from Raleigh-Durham.
 After the ride, take some time to visit with Santa or enjoy some candy or hot cocoa from Santa's Sweet Shoppe.

-In 2017, Lights on the Neuse is open evenings from 6 to 9 p.m. starting Nov.
-24. It's open Nov.
-24 and 25 and all the weekends in December through Dec.
-24, along with a few days during the week from mid-December on.
-Check the schedule on the website for specific days that the display is open.
+Lights on the Neuse is open evenings starting November 27, 2020.
+You can attend on weekends through December 24, along with a few days during the week from mid-December on.
+Check the schedule for specific days that the attraction is open.

 Open nightly from December 5 to 31 in 2020, Lights on the Meadow in Raleigh is a joy for visitors and locals.
 Look for beautiful light displays and beloved characters like Mickey Mouse, Frosty, Rudolph, and of course, Santa Claus.
 If you tune into the radio station 88.3 FM, you can listen to the music that is synchronized to the lights.
 The lights will shine from 6 to 9 p.m.
 Sunday through Thursday and from 6 to 10 p.m. on Fridays and Saturdays.

 American Tobacco Tower Lighting

 The 16th annual American Tobacco Tower Lighting celebration in Durham will take place on December 1, 2020.
 Santa and Mrs. Claus will make an appearance, and you'll be entertained for free by local bands, and dance and theater groups.
 After the lighting, Oxente drummers and Paperhand Puppet Intervention will guide you from Blackwell Street to the CCB Plaza where festivities will continue.